 These soft and fudgy Dark Chocolate Espresso Walnut Cookies are incredibly complex in flavor and texture.
-They are intensely chocolatey, which I feel is the perfect background for some coffee flavor.
-Adding some chopped walnuts to the dough provides the best counterpoint to the fudgy interior.
+They are intensely chocolatey, which I feel is the perfect background for coffee flavor.
+Adding some chopped walnuts to the dough provides a crunchy contrast to the fudgy interior.

 Dark Chocolate Espresso Walnut Cookies

 Servings 36 cookies

 - 1 cup (225 g) butter room temperature